enriqueraso/FlatBufferTest/flatc/README.md

 `FixVersion` will use flatc_1.15.1.exe
 By default, it uses flatc_1.11.1.exe

-`python2` will use `--gen-onefile` argument that generates code without creating folder structure, but it is still creating a file for each type defined in a fbs schema.
+`python2` will use `--gen-onefile` argument that generates code without creating folder structure.
+Only in version 23.3.3 creates a file for each type defined in a fbs schema.
-This argument is supposed to work only for generation of C# code, and it creates one file per fbs schema.